sashwat-mahalingam/Interview-Scheduler/README.md

 This means candidates get their preferred slots as much as possible.
 However, if necessary, some candidates will be scheduled outside (but close to) their preferences.

 ## Development
 The program was implemented in Python, and the core libraries used in this implementation are Pandas for the data processing and output.
-The main algorithm used was Gale-S
-Shapley's stable matching algorithm, with the candidates as the "proposers" to ensure candidate-optimal matching.
+The main algorithm used was Gale-Shapley's stable matching algorithm, with the candidates as the "proposers" to ensure candidate-optimal matching.

 ## Usage
 This script is run from the CLI.
 The input is two CSV files, one for available timings and another for candidate preferences.
 The output is a CSV of the optimal scheduling.